hMsats/electrum-personal-server-des/README.md

 However, the pull request only works for xpubs (legacy-adresses starting with a 1 or 3) but not for zpubs (bc1...).

-However, zpubs can be added as a lot of watchonly addresses like this:
+However, zpubs can be added as a lot of watchonly addresses in the config.ini file like this:

 ```
 [watch-only-addresses]